craigahobbs/schema-markdown-doc/README.md

 By default, schema-markdown-doc renders the
 [Schema Markdown Type Model](https://craigahobbs.github.io/schema-markdown-doc/app/).

-To display documentation for your schema, set the "var.vURL" hash parameter (i.e., "#var.vURL=types.smd").
+To display documentation for your schema, set the "var.vURL" hash parameter (i.e., "#var.vURL='types.smd'").

 Alternatively, you can change the default file URL by updating the schema-markdown-doc application stub.
 For example: